§ 4901 Scope of chapter.

 (1) It is equitable to stockholders and policyholders;

-(2) It is subject to approval by the holders of not less than two thirds of the insurer's outstanding capital stock having voting rights, and, provided there are any qualified policyholders, by not less than two thirds of the insurer's policyholders who vote on such plan in person, by proxy or by mail, pursuant to such notice and procedure as may be approved by the Commissioner;
+(2) It is subject to approval by the holders of not less than 2/3 of the insurer’s outstanding capital stock having voting rights, and, provided there are any qualified policyholders, by not less than 2/3 of the insurer’s policyholders who vote on such plan in person, by proxy or by mail, pursuant to such notice and procedure as may be approved by the Commissioner;

 (3) If a life insurer, the right to vote thereon is limited to holders of policies other than term or group policies, and whose policies have been in force for more than 1 year;

 (4) Mutualization will result in retirement of shares of the insurer’s capital stock at a price not in excess of the fair market value thereof as determined by competent disinterested appraisers;